amartelr/mms-hugo-cms/site/content/sectors/_index.md

       available resources and offer the optimum solution to guarantee an excellent service.
   - heading: Sport & Leisure
-    imageUrl: /img/about-reinvest-profits.jpg
+    imageUrl: /img/sports.png
     text: >-
-      Our workforce is made up of a multidisciplinary team of internationally renowned expert football professionals (UEFA A coaches, specialists in technique, goalkeeping coaches, trainers, sports doctors and psychologists, physiotherapists, nutitionists, educators…) who perform
-      their duties with a maximum of intensity and involvement, offering a professional personalized service to ensure maximum client satisfaction.
+      Our workforce is made up of a multidisciplinary team of internationally renowned expert football professionals (specialists in technique, goalkeeping coaches, trainers, sports doctors and psychologists, physiotherapists, nutitionists, educators…) who perform their duties with a maximum of intensity and involvement, offering a professional personalized service to ensure maximum client satisfaction.
   - heading: Environment
     imageUrl: /img/home-about-section.jpg
     text: >-